NeneWang/docs/docs/index.md

 ---
 home: true

-tagline: Document, so They Can Create.
+tagline: Document, so They Can 🏗.
 actionText: Code Documentation →
 actionLink: /code/